|What's involved in learning to scuba dive?|

 - one amazing night out at the pub!

 TEXAS DIVE CENTER is proud to be able to offer Open Water Course from $545 per person.
 Scuba Diver is just $400 and a referral (where you do the required open water dives to complete your certification) is just $300.
-But, before you go with someone offering training for less, be sure you compare what you get or don't get - remember, "we get what we pay for."
+However, before you go with someone offering training for less, be sure you compare what you get or don't get - remember, "we get what we pay for."

 |What scuba gear do I need to learn to scuba dive?|